 How to fix it:

-• Inspect your plant carefully, especially in the crevices where leaves meet
+- Look at your plant carefully especially in the parts where the leaves meet

-• For minor infestations, wipe down leaves with a solution of water and mild soap
+- For smaller infestations wipe the leaves with water and mild soap

-• Isolate the infected plant to prevent spreading to other houseplants
+- Isolate the infected plant to stop the pests spreading to other houseplants

-Always inspect new plants before bringing them home!
-I once brought home a new snake plant that looked perfectly healthy, only to discover it had mealybugs a week later.
-By then, they had already spread to my other plants, turning a simple problem into a whole-house issue.
+Always take a close look at new plants before bringing them home!
+I brought a new snake plant home that looked perfectly healthy and then about a week later found it had mealybugs.
+Unfortunately by that point they had already spread to my other plants and I had a big job of saving them all.

 8. Fertilizer Issues

-Snake plants don’t need much fertilizer, but they do need some nutrients.
-Too little fertilizer can lead to slow growth and eventual drooping.
-Conversely, too much fertilizer can burn the roots and cause the same drooping symptom.
+Snake plants don’t need too much fertilizer but that doesn’t mean none.
+Too little of it can cause slow growth and eventual drooping.
+But too much can burn the roots and cause the same drooping.

 How to fix it:

-• Fertilize lightly during the growing season (spring and summer) with a balanced houseplant fertilizer diluted to half strength
+- Fertilize a little during the spring and summer with a balanced houseplant fertilizer (make sure to diluted it to half strength)

-• If you suspect fertilizer burn, flush the soil thoroughly with water and don’t fertilize again for several months
+- If you’re concerned about fertilizer burn then flush the soil with water and don’t fertilize again for a few months

 9. Age and Gravity

-Sometimes, the reason is simply age and physics.
-As snake plant leaves grow taller and older, they can naturally begin to droop under their own weight, especially the outer leaves.
-This is more common in varieties with particularly tall leaves.
+Sometimes the reason for drooping leaves is just age.
+As snake plant leaves grow taller and older they can naturally begin to droop under their own weight.
+This happens more in varieties that grow very tall leaves.

 How to fix it:

-• If appearance bothers you, you can propagate younger plants from the older one
+- If you don’t like how it looks then you can propagate younger plants from the older one

-• Provide good light to keep new growth strong and upright
+- Give your plant good light to keep new growth strong

-My oldest snake plant is about 7 years old now, and the outer leaves do tend to lean outward a bit.
-I’ve come to appreciate this as part of its mature character rather than a problem to fix!
+My oldest snake plant is about 7 years old now and some of the leaves do tend to lean a little.
+I don’t mind and see this as part of its character rather than a problem to fix.

 How to Restore a Drooping Snake Plant

-Once you’ve identified the cause of your snake plant’s drooping, you can take steps to nurse it back to health.
+Once you’ve worked out the cause of your snake plant’s drooping you can take steps to help it get back to full health.
 But remember, plants don’t recover overnight.
-Be patient and consistent with your care.
+Be patient and stick the right care.

-1. Assess the damage: Are the leaves just drooping, or are they also yellow, brown, or mushy?
-Mushy leaves indicate severe problems and may need to be removed.
+1. Assess the damage: Are the leaves just drooping, or are they also yellow, brown or soft?
+Brown and mushy leaves are signs of severe problems and may need to be removed.

-2. Check the roots: Gently remove the plant from its pot and look at the roots.
-Healthy roots should be firm and white or light tan.
-Brown, black, or mushy roots need to be removed.
+2. Check the roots: Take the plant out of its pot and look at the roots.
+Healthy ones will be firm and white.
+Brown, black or spongy feeling roots should be removed.

-3. Adjust care based on cause: Follow the specific recommendations above based on what you determined was causing the drooping.
+3. Adjust care based on the cause: Follow the recommendations above based on what you found was causing the drooping.

-5. Consider propagation: If your plant is severely damaged, taking healthy leaf cuttings to propagate new plants might be your best bet.
+5. Consider propagation: If your plant is badly damaged taking healthy cuttings from leaves to propagate new plants might be your best bet.

 Frequently Asked Questions